North Norfolk coastal village with picturesque working staithe and a large area of coastal habitat, particularly noted for birdlife

 Enjoy a pub lunch at the Jolly Sailors Pub

 Brancaster is a great place for a walk - both around the harbour and along the coast path.
-Whatever the time of year, the fresh air and views are amazing!
+Whatever the time of year, the fresh air and views are amazing.
+A pub lunch in the Jolly Sailors is popuular too!